Please ensure JavaScript is enabled for purposes of website accessibility Management of Chronic Granulomatous Disease Treatment - For HCPs

 • Abstain from smoking and avoid exposure to smoke to maintain lung health

-Connect your patients with an expert
+with an expert

-Learn more about treatment options for CGD
+Learn more about a treatment

 1. Gallin JI, Alling DW, Malech HL, et al. Itraconazole to prevent fungal infections in chronic granulomatous disease.
 N Engl J Med.
 2003;348(24):2416-2422.
 2. Holland SM.
 Chronic granulomatous disease.
 Hematol Oncol Clin North Am.
 2013;27(1):89-99.
 3. Leiding JW, Holland SM.
 Chronic granulomatous disease.
 In: Pagon RA, Adam MP, Ardinger HH, et al, eds.
 GeneReviews®.
 Seattle, WA: University of Washington, Seattle; 1993-2022.
 4. Connelly JA, Marsh R, Parikh S, Talano JA.
 Allogeneic hematopoietic cell transplantation for chronic granulomatous disease: controversies and state of the art.
 J Pediatric Infect Dis Soc.
 2018;7(suppl 1):S31-S39.